Ontario station (Amtrak)

 Ontario station is an Amtrak train station in Ontario, California, located on the Union Pacific Railroad Alhambra Subdivision.
 It is served by the thrice-weekly Sunset Limited/Texas Eagle.
 The station has a covered, open-air pavilion built by the city in 1991.

 Of the 73 California stations served by Amtrak, Ontario was the 70th-busiest in fiscal year 2019, boarding or detraining an average of approximately 11 passengers daily (though the station does not receive daily service).

 The Omnitrans Route 61 bus operates daily between this station and Pomona–Downtown station, Ontario International Airport, and Fontana station.

 The Amtrak Thruway #19 stops here twice daily, providing service between San Bernardino and Bakersfield, and points in between.

 History

 Ontario was initially a flag stop on the Southern Pacific Sunset Route.

 Local streetcar service was provided nearby at the corner of Euclid and Emporia by the Ontario and San Antonio Heights Railroad Company by 1897.
 The line was acquired by Pacific Electric in 1912, which continued to operate here until 1928.

+The Amtrak station was constructed in 1991, funded by local, county, and state sources.
+Service began in December 1994, with a dedication for the new station held the following March.